 Other fans meanwhile developed their own theories to explain why Arthur died in spite of what the Great Dragon kept telling us.
 A favorite of mine is the Kilgharrah conspiracy here.

-The Dragon says that there is a prophecy that states Arthur will unite the lands of Albion and bring magic back, but lets not forget he also warns Merlin that there are a number of threats that could prevent this from happening.
+The Dragon says that there is a prophecy that Arthur will unite the lands of Albion and bring magic back, but lets not forget he also warns Merlin that there are a number of threats that could prevent this from happening.
 Even just simple monsters like the Questing Beast that poisons Arthur are powerful enough to prevent this great destiny from happening.

 Its not a case of no matter what happens Arthur and Merlin are destined to bring about this great kingdom.
 Its more a case of if Merlin does things correctly then that future will unfold.

 This is further backed up by the fact that we see many other futures change in Merlin.
 For instance Gwen being crowned Queen does not unfold the way Morgana had foreseen it, nor does Morgana’s death at Merlin’s hand.
-Ultimately yes both of those things still happen, but in a very different way.
-Thus fate is clearly not meant to be a definite thing in Merlin.

 A lot of fans have blamed Kilgharrah and even Arthur himself for the bleak ending, but to me the blame for Arthur’s death and Camelot’s fall rests solely on the shoulders of a young man.
-His name Merlin!
+His name.
+Merlin!

 Lets get started shall we.